-AI report fed by DeepMind, Amazon, Uber urges greater access to public sector datasets
+AI report fed by DeepMind, Amazon, Uber urges greater access to public sector data sets

 “While it is not yet clear how potential changes to the world of work might look, active consideration is needed now about how society can ensure that the increased use of machine learning is not accompanied by increased inequality and increased disaffection amongst certain groups.
 Thinking about how the benefits of machine learning can be shared by all is a key challenge for all of society.”

-Ultimately, the report does call for “urgent consideration” to be given to what it describes as “the ‘careful stewardship’ needed over the next ten years to ensure that the dividends from machine learning… benefit all in UK society”.
+Ultimately, the report does call for “urgent consideration” to be given to what it describes as “the ‘careful stewardship’ needed over the next ten years to ensure that the dividends from machine learning… benefit all in UK society.”
 And it’s true to say, as we’ve said before, that policymakers and regulators do need to step up and start building frameworks and determining rules to ensure machine learning technologists do not have the chance to asset strip the public sector’s crown jewels before they’ve even been valued (not to mention leave future citizens unable to pay for the fancy services that will then be sold back to them, powered by machine learning models freely fatted up on publicly funded data).

-But the suggested ten year timeframe seems disingenuous, to put it mildly.
-With — for instance — very large quantities of sensitive NHS data already flowing from the public sector into the hands of one of the world’s most market capitalized companies (Alphabet/Google/DeepMind) there would seem to be rather more short term urgency for policymakers to address this issue.
-Not leave it on the backburner for a decade or so.
+But the suggested 10-year time frame seems disingenuous, to put it mildly.
+With — for instance — very large quantities of sensitive NHS data already flowing from the public sector into the hands of one of the world’s most market capitalized companies (Alphabet/Google/DeepMind) there would seem to be rather more short-term urgency for policymakers to address this issue — not leave it on the back burner for a decade or so.
 Indeed, parliamentarians have already been urging action on AI-related concerns like algorithmic accountability.

 Perception and ethics

 Public opinion is understandably a big preoccupation for the report authors — unsurprisingly so, given that a technology that potentially erodes people’s privacy and impacts their jobs risks being drastically unpopular.
 The Royal Society conducted a public poll on machine learning for the report, and say they found mixed views among Brits.
-Concerns apparently included “depersonalisation, or machine learning systems replacing valued human experiences; the potential impact of machine learning on employment; the potential for machine learning systems to cause harm, for example accidents in autonomous vehicles; and machine learning systems restricting choice, such as when directing consumers to specific products and services”.
+Concerns apparently included “depersonalisation, or machine learning systems replacing valued human experiences; the potential impact of machine learning on employment; the potential for machine learning systems to cause harm, for example accidents in autonomous vehicles; and machine learning systems restricting choice, such as when directing consumers to specific products and services.”

 “Ongoing public confidence will be central to realising the benefits that machine learning promises, and continued engagement between machine learning researchers and practitioners and the public will be important as the field develops,” they add.

-The report suggests that large-scale machine learning research programs should include funding for “public engagement activities”.
-So there may at least, in the short term, be jobs for PR/marketing types to put a good spin on the ‘societal benefits of automation’.
-They also call for ethics to be taught as part of postgraduate study so that machine learning researchers are given “strong grounding in the broader societal implications of their work”.
+The report suggests that large-scale machine learning research programs should include funding for “public engagement activities.”
+So there may at least, in the short term, be jobs for PR/marketing types to put a good spin on the “societal benefits of automation.”
+They also call for ethics to be taught as part of postgraduate study so that machine learning researchers are given “strong grounding in the broader societal implications of their work.”
 Which is a timely reminder that most of the machine learning tech already deployed in the wild, including commercially, has probably been engineered and implemented by minds lacking such a strong ethical grounding.
 (Not that we really need reminding.)

 “Society needs to give urgent consideration to the ways in which the benefits from machine learning can be shared across society,” the report concludes.
 Which is another way of saying that machine learning risks concentrating wealth and power in the hands of a tiny number of massively powerful companies and individuals — at society’s expense.
 Whichever way you put it, there’s plenty of food for thought here.Featured Image: elenabs/Getty Images